bherdm/godot-for-ouya/README.md

 ### About the Developer/Tools Command Prompts and the Visual C++ compiler

-There is a few things you need to know about these consoles and the Visual C++ compiler.
+There are a few things you need to know about these consoles and the Visual C++ compiler.

-Your Visual Studio installation will ship with several Visual C++ compilers, them being more or less identical, however each cl.exe (Visual C++ compiler) will compile Godot for a different architecture (32 or 64 bit, ARM compiler is not supported).
+Your Visual Studio installation will ship with several Visual C++ compilers, them being more or less identical, however each cl.exe (Visual C++ compiler) will compile Godot for a different architecture (32 or 64-bit, ARM compiler is not supported).

-The **Developer Command Prompt** will build a 32 bit version of Godot by using the 32 bit Visual C++ compiler.
+The **Developer Command Prompt** will build a 32-bit version of Godot by using the 32-bit Visual C++ compiler.

-**Native Tools** Prompts (mentioned above) are used when you want the 32bit cl.exe to compile a 32 bit executable (x86 Native Tools Command Prompt).
-For the 64 bit cl.exe, it will compile a 64 bit executable (x64 Native Tools Command Prompt).
+**Native Tools** Prompts (mentioned above) are used when you want the 32-bit cl.exe to compile a 32-bit executable (x86 Native Tools Command Prompt).
+For the 64-bit cl.exe, it will compile a 64-bit executable (x64 Native Tools Command Prompt).

-The **Cross Tools** are used when your Windows is using one architecture (32 bit, for example) and you need to compile to a different architecture (64 bit).
-As you might be familiar, 32 bit Windows can not run 64 bit executables, but you still might need to compile for them.
+The **Cross Tools** are used when your Windows is using one architecture (32-bit, for example) and you need to compile to a different architecture (64-bit).
+As you might be familiar, 32-bit Windows can not run 64-bit executables, but you still might need to compile for them.
 </details>

 ### Running SCons